xiaket/etc/murmur/README.md

 # Murmur

-A command-line tool to transcribe audio files using the OpenAI Whisper API, with support for both file transcription and real-time voice recording.
+A command-line tool to transcribe audio files using the OpenAI Whisper API, with support for both file transcription and voice recording.

 ## Features

 - **File Transcription**: Transcribe audio files using OpenAI's Whisper API
-- **Voice Recording**: Real-time voice recording and transcription with spacebar control
+- **Voice Recording**: Voice recording and transcription with 'q' key control
 - **Text Enhancement**: Automatically improve transcribed text grammar and formatting using OpenAI
 - Support for language specification
 - Automatically handles large audio files by splitting them into chunks